A Sewing Line with Minimum Number of Helpers is More Profitable - How would You Prove This?

 |Image source: traffickalerts.wordpress.com|

-Tashreen I appreciate your bold step that you have taken to show line managers that by reducing unnecessary helpers from the line, you are actually improving the performance of the factory.
+Tashreen, I appreciate the bold step that you have taken to show line managers that by reducing unnecessary helpers from the line, you are actually improving the performance of the factory.
 Read my answer to find a way.

 First thing first, look into some theories.

-Reason#1: Higher the productivity lower is labor cost per garment
+Reason#1: Higher the productivity lower is labour cost per garment

-Reason#2: Higher the line efficiency lower is labor cost per garment
+Reason#2: Higher the line efficiency lower is labour cost per garment

 And a reduced cost brings a higher profit

-Additionally you can measure labor cost per garment.
-From the labor cost figure you can directly show the benefits of reduction in helpers from the sewing floor.
+Additionally, you can measure the labour cost per garment.
+From the labour cost figure, you can directly show the benefits of reduction in helpers from the sewing floor.

-Next, you have to record few things to calculate above measures.
-Instead of two measures you can work on one measure only.
+Next, you have to record a few things to calculate the above measures.
+Instead of two measures, you can work on one measure only.
 Collect following information for a sewing line

 - Number of helpers allocated